theOehrly/Fast-F1/docs/contributing/documenting_fastf1.rst

 https://matplotlib.org/stable/devel/documenting_mpl.html should be applied to FastF1 as well.

-One noteable exception is that FastF1 uses the `google docstring standard
+One notable exception is that FastF1 uses the `google docstring standard
 <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_
 instead of the numpydoc format.